Georgia St. tops UTA 73-64 in Sun Belt final for NCAA bid

 The game was a rematch of last year’s Sun Belt final, albeit in name only because Texas-Arlington had a different coach and five different starters a year ago.
 Only one current UTA player — reserve D.J.
 Bryant — even played in the 2018 final.

 Texas-Arlington was as close as 64-60 when Warren’s jumper went down with 2:10 to go, but the Panthers made enough free throws and grabbed enough defensive rebounds from there on to close the game out comfortably.
-Georgia State coach Ron Hunter started subbing out starters — and hugging them as they came to the bench — with more than 40 seconds to go.
+Georgia State coach Ron Hunter started subbing out starters — and hugging them as they came to the bench — with a minute to go.

 But UTA’s real downfall was a shooting drought of 23 straight missed field goals spanning the last 10 minutes of the first half and more than the first five minutes of the second before TiAndre Jackson-Young hit a 3 with 14:46 left to trim Georgia State’s lead to 43-34.

-Texas-Arlington raced to a 12-4 lead as Patrick Mwamba scored seven early points on a tip-in and two other baskets in the paint, one as he was fouled.
+Texas-Arlington raced to a 12-4 lead as Patrick Mwamba scored seven early points and led 23-19 after Warren’s 3 with 10:10 left in the first half.
+But after that, the Mavericks missed their last 13 shots of the half.

-The Mavericks led 23-19 after Warren’s 3 with 10:10 left in the first half, but after that they missed their last 13 shots of the half.
+Georgia State surged into the lead for good with a 13-1 run highlighted by Williams’ 3 as he was fouled.

-Georgia State surged into the lead for good with a 13-1 run highlighted by Williams’ four-point play on a 3 as he was fouled.
-The spurt put the Panthers up 32-24, but UTA hit eight free throws during the latter portion of the half to pull as close 32-31 before Wilson and Williams each scored inside in the final minute before halftime to give Georgia State a 36-31 lead.
+“It was very big.
+I think it was a momentum swinger,” Williams said of his four-point play.
+“After that, I feel like we got the tide rolling and everybody picked up the pace and we started getting the energy flowing … It was a big-time play.”

 BIG PICTURE